Hughes Marine

 The Erie Basin bargeport starts at the south end of IKEA’s property and runs clockwise around the waterspace and wraps around until it almost meets the Beard Street Pier on O’Connell’s property.
 The narrow cut at that point sees 5-10 vessels transit a day, tugs and large barges.
 It takes lots of skill to move large vessels through there given the wind, tide and current.
 It is hard for captains to see into the Basin as they enter or to see out in the channel before they exit, so to prevent collisions or close calls, before transiting the cut, commercial vessels make a “Sécurité” call on VHF radio channel 13, the channel for “bridge to bridge” (or wheelhouse to wheelhouse) communication.

 Erie Basin rents a portion of their property to the NYPD which stores many vehicles being held as evidence.
 The rent from the NYPD supports the maritime uses.
+December 2022, there was a massive fire in the shed holding evidence, and the shed was utterly destroyed.

 PortSide has a close connection to Hughes, Reinauer and the Erie Basin bargeport.
 Hughes and Reinauer bought our Mary A Whalen in 1994 after she went out of service due to crankshaft damage.
-Hughes used the MARY as an office for three years and as pier extender.

-The MARY’s bow was tied off to the last cleat on the NE corner of their property, and an external spudwell was installed in the MARY so that she could be spudded (pegged in place) opposite large rip rap stones between that pier and the old Todd Shipyard (which became IKEA during that time).
+Hughes used the MARY as an office for three years and as pier extender by tying the MARY’s bow to the last cleat on the NE corner of their property, and an external spudwell was installed in the MARY so that she could be spudded (pegged in place) opposite large rip rap stones between that pier and the old Todd Shipyard (which became IKEA during that time).

 This gave Hughes another 172’ of docking surface – the length of the MARY.
 Many vessels were tied up alongside the MARY A. WHALEN over the years and at any one time.
 One 2004 Google aerial shows 12 vessels tide up alongside.